 Devata Ground Shangarh is perfect for Solitude Seekers

 No doubt, Himachal Pradesh is dotted with lots of places where you can go and connect yourself with nature.
 When I was in Tosh, I felt close to nature and felt peace from within.
-Tosh became my favourite place while I came to visit Kasol.
+Tosh became my favorite place while I came to visit Kasol.
 It is my personal experience, once you reach Devta Ground Shangarh, you will find solace, you will find yourself surrounded by nature and nature’s blessings.

-If you love travelling alone, you will surely fall in love with this place in the first glimpse.
+If you love traveling alone, you will surely fall in love with this place in the first glimpse.
 Devta Ground Shangarh is peaceful; the only sound you will get to hear is the birds singing or the air passing through the pine forest.
 The enchanting vibes of Devta Ground are magical and mystical with healing aura.
 All you have to do is to just immerse yourself.
-This place is perfect to explore if you love travelling.
+This place is perfect to explore if you love traveling.

 A Natural Beauty Untouched by Commercial Activities

 Shangarh is unspoiled by heavy commercial activities.
-Had there been a lot of such activities, Devta Ground Shangarh would have lost its charm and would have been surrounded by several food stalls, shops etc. As in my previous blog, I shared I only one café in the village and one café, Mountain View Café, outside the village where I went to have Maggi.
+Had there been a lot of such activities, Devta Ground Shangarh would have lost its charm and would have been surrounded by several food stalls, shops, etc. As in my previous blog, I shared about only one café in the village and one café, Mountain View Café, outside the village where I went to have Maggi.
 Devata Ground is a jewel of nature which is hidden in Sainj Valley away from external threats.

 Undoubtedly, Devta Ground is the most beautiful grassland Himachal Pradesh is blessed with.
 During my two days’ weekend journey to this beautiful village surrounded by hermetical charm, I visited Devta Ground twice, once when I reached Shangarh on my first day and second while I was leaving the village on my second day.
 This green grassland of Shangarh is a fine example of nature’s miracle at its best.